 In addition to scholarships, each year Roski undergraduate students are invited each to apply for independent student exhibitions as well as four prizes, which help support a proposed project resulting in an exhibition in the Helen Lindhurst Fine Arts Gallery.
 This academic year 14 students presented exhibitions in areas such as sculpture, painting and drawing, ceramics, design, and photography.

 The annual fund addresses the school’s immediate needs.
 This fund allows us to provide supplies, upgrade our facilities, and provide state-of-the-art equipment and gallery space across all three campuses—Main Campus, Roski Studios Building (IFT), and Roski Graduate Building in the DTLA Arts District.

-The USC Gayle Garner Roski School of Art and Design is committed to the advancement and development of our students by providing the best possible creative education, which includes real-world experience and research opportunities that go beyond the fields of art and design and consider important programs at USC’s 19 professional schools.
-We strive to openly support, guide and teach outstanding creative minds.
+The school is committed to the advancement and development of our students by providing the best possible creative education.
+This includes real-world experience and research opportunities that go beyond the fields of art and design, plus access to programs at USC’s 19 professional schools.
+We strive to openly support, guide, and teach outstanding and creative minds.

-At the Epicenter of Creativity
+At the Epicenter of the Arts in Los Angeles

 Your support gives our students access to the tools, facilities, opportunities and world-renowned faculty that will help them develop the vision and intellect they need to succeed as professional artists and designers.
 Please take time to support creativity by making a donation today.